 Hector’s and Māui dolphins are taonga species.
 These beautiful, tiny marine mammals only live in Aotearoa New Zealand’s coastal waters.

 The dolphins are among the world’s smallest cetaceans, easily recognised by their distinctive dorsal fin shaped like a Mickey Mouse ear.

-Hector’s dolphins are found only around New Zealand’s South Island.
+Hector’s dolphins are found on the east coast of New Zealand’s South Island.
 While the Māui dolphin lives in shallow coastal waters along the North Island’s western shores.